codingcatgirl/choo/docs/transit/start.rst

         13:13      3     U18 → Essen Berliner Platz
         […]

 As you can see, the API returned a Stop with more information.
-Luckily for us, it even gave us the lines and rides attribute, which is not guaranteed by the ``get_stop`` method (for more information, see `Network API`_).
+Luckily for us, it even gave us the lines and rides attribute, which is not guaranteed by the ``get_stop`` method.

-For more information about the command line Syntax and the JSON input format, see `Command Line Usage`_ and `Model Serialization`_.
+For more information about the command line syntax and available methods, see `Command Line Usage`_ and `Network API`_.

+For more information about the JSON format, see `Model Reference`_ and `Model Serialization`_.

-.. _`Command Line Usage`: cli
+.. _`Command Line Usage`: cli.html
-.. _`Network API`: api
+.. _`Network API`: api.html
+.. _`Model Reference`: models.html
-.. _`Model Serialization`: serializing
+.. _`Model Serialization`: serializing.html

 JSON Interface
 --------------